InQuicker/slate/source/includes/_locations.md

 }
 ```

 This endpoint retrieves a specific location.
-This call is useful for getting certain attributes associated with a location (for example, if a provider only sees patients younger than 18, or the service associated with the location).

 ### HTTP Request